Home

 Around 1918 Bess married Jacob Victor Brady Sr. (1882-1964), a native of Lilly.
 He was a veteran of World War I, having served as a sergeant with the 12th Regiment.

-They together produced these children: Jacob Victor "Jake" Brady Jr., Clarence L. "EI" Brady, Sarah Elizabeth "Betty" Airhart, Anna Mae Fletcher, and Richard S. "Dick" Brady.
+They together produced another six children of their own: Jacob Victor "Jake" Brady Jr., Clarence L. "El" Brady, Sarah Elizabeth "Betty" Airhart, Anna Mae Fletcher, and Richard Sherwood "Dick" Brady.

 By 1930 the Bradys made their permanent home at 815 Braddock Road in Forest Hills, Allegheny County, PA.